-Get to know our 2013/14 season artists as we get them to dish on their favorite and most influential musicals every Thursday!
-Triple Threat is a regular feature in which we interview a musical theatre artist and ask them to recall which musicals left indelible impressions on them.
+Get to know some of our favourite artists!
+Triple Threat is a regular feature that reveals which musicals left indelible impressions on the performers, musicians, and actors involved in Acting Up Stage productions.
 Plus, we’ll throw in a couple of extra questions every interview to see what kind of musicals make their inner theatre geek sing.

 Sarah Gibbons is a real triple threat – so we’re very excited to bring you her Triple Threat!
 Sarah is a graduate of Randolph Academy and holds an MA in Musical Theatre from The Royal Conservatory of Scotland.
 She has played Dot in Sunday in the Park with George, Polly in Crazy for You and will be starring as Cordelia in our upcoming production of Falsettos.